wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V7.1: 1-May-2022 by wavemotion-dave
+* Fixed PV-2000 driver (broken in 7.0).
+* Minor optmization for the CreatiVision to help on older DS-LITE/PHAT.
+* Minor cleanups as time permitted.

 V7.0: 27-Apr-2022 by wavemotion-dave
 * Added Creativision emulation support with m6502 CPU core (requires bioscv.rom BIOS)
 * Coleco EEPROM support for Boxxle, Black Onyx, etc.